 I sat there in that office stunned.
 I knew long before she hurt me I loved her, but I sensed something that kept me from telling her.
 I did not know if I could trust her.
 She sounded good, I wanted to believe her, but at the same time, talk is cheap.
 I made a decision.

 Jennifer quietly sat there during my tirade.
 Then she softly said; “Yes I can do that.
 Yes, I can mean that.
-And yes, I agree to that.
+And yes, I agree with that.
 I need you, and you were the only person other than my family who has ever made me happy to be me.”
 Then she added, “I have beaten myself up more than you ever have.
 I knew that I had blown it when you told me you saw me at O’Kelly’s.
-I will have the letter for you soon.”
+I will have a letter given to you soon.”

 The next day she came over to my apartment and gave me a framed certificate size letter.
 It said:

 I will never, ever, ever intentionally hurt you ever again.